 You can’t apply for the card I have anymore, but the current World of Hyatt Credit Card actually offers two free anniversary nights — the catch is that the second requires you to spend $15,000 each cardmember anniversary year to get it.
 You’ll also get Hyatt Discoverist status.

-You’ll also earn up to 9X points on stays at Hyatt hotels (4 bonus points plus 5 base points as a World of Hyatt member); 2X points on restaurants, airline tickets purchased directly from the airlines, local transit and commuting and on fitness club and gym memberships; and 1X points on all other purchases.
+You’ll also earn up to 9X points at Hyatt (4 bonus points per $1 on qualified purchases at Hyatt hotels plus up to 5 base points per $1 from Hyatt as a World of Hyatt member); 2X points on restaurants, airline tickets purchased directly from the airlines, local transit and commuting and on fitness club and gym memberships; and 1X points on all other purchases.

 Get more details in our full The World of Hyatt Credit Card review.